zhrli324/zhrli324.github.io/_pages/about.md

 [**arxiv**](https://arxiv.org/abs/2506.00509) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>

-- We present a blocking attack against an LLM-based multi-agent system that can degrade its availability and reveal vulnerabilities in the existing framework.
+- We introduce MisinfoTask, a dataset to assess the impact of misinformation injection on Multi-Agent Systems, and ARGUS, a universal and adaptive framework designed to defend against this threat.
 </div>
 </div>